b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-25-My-First-Interview.md

 The practical was to perform a penetration test with an allocated 3 hour time limit and then 90 minutes to write a report on my findings.

 As with the OSCP this was an open book practical (no unknown person watching you pick your nose!)

+If you've recently passed your OSCP, work on HTB or OffSec PG then you should have no issues with this stage of the interview!
+Keep calm, take notes, take screenshots as you go along, take short break if necessary etc)

+One box was geared more towards infrastructure exploits (FTP,SMB,SMTP,etc), the second was hosting a web app and the third well numbnuts here tested my own VM provided to me!
+Thankfully I think the fact I provided my process of the testing they let it slide but was a facepalm moment when they explained in the interview what I'd done.

+> `Read` the penetration scenario/instructions twice!
+{: .prompt-tip }